ovh/docs/pages/platform/databases/mongodb_02_manage_control_panel/guide.en-asia.md

 ### Configuring authorised IPs

 Switch to the tab `Authorised IPs`{.action}.
-IP addresses must be whitelisted here before they can access your database.
+IP addresses must be whitelisted here before they can connect to your database.

 ![Authorised IP](images/configure_mongo07.png){.thumbnail}